cynthia-enciso/RAP-210830/environment-setup/postgres-install.md

 ![Postgres Download Home](./images/postgres-download.PNG)

-**Please choose any version greater than 11**.
+**Please choose any version that is 11 or higher**.
 Select the download link which corresponds with your system and click it.

 You'll then be prompted to save the file.
 Click "Save File".